 - Funding will only cover the amount that was awarded on approval of your application.

-- Within 30 days of completion of your activity you are required to submit a post evaluation report (this report template will be emailed to you on approval of your application) and a copy of a paid tax invoice(s), itemising all the items of expenditure.
+- Within 30 days of completion of your activity, applicants will need to submit an evaluation report (this report template will be emailed to you on approval of your application) and a copy of a paid tax invoice(s), itemising all the items of expenditure.

-- You will be reimbursed once your post evaluation report and copy of paid tax invoice(s) are received by the VFF.
+- Successful applicants will be reimbursed once your post evaluation report and a tax invoice(s) have been received by the VFF.

-- If you are planning a series of activities, submission of your post evaluation report and copy of a paid tax invoice(s) is due within 30 days of completion of the final activity.
+- If you are planning a series of activities, submission of your evaluation report and copy of a tax invoice(s) is due within 30 days of completion of the final activity/event.

 Who can apply for the grant?